TheAntiSnipe/genshin-db-personal/README.md

 Only dependency is `colorama`.

 You can also choose to use `colorless_main.py` in case your command line doesn't support colored output.
+(Linux systems!)
+Also for colorless_main gang, we have a snap registered in the snap store!
+Here's the link: https://snapcraft.io/genshin-resource-calc

 There's also an EXE for `colorless_main.py` that I have now removed since my current PC has Anaconda and the exe would be too big if it tried to add all of those dependancies.